tcarreira/vpn-linux-networkmanager-sh/README.md

 This script is intended to connect the VPN, by directly asking the TOTP token.
 This script assumes the XAuth password has the format `<UserPassword><TOTPToken>`

+The secrets are managed by pass (https://www.passwordstore.org/) using PGP encryption.

 # Configure

 1. You must have a previously working VPN connection in the Network Manager